Peter Kendrew

 Peter Kendrew (born 25 April 1940) is a male English former competition swimmer.

 Biography

 In May 1958 he took part in the Empire Games trials in Blackpool and subsequently represented the English team at the 1958 British Empire and Commonwealth Games in Cardiff, Wales, where he competed in the 110y freestyle event.

 He competed for Great Britain in the Olympics and European championships.
 Kendrew won a silver medal in the 4×100-metre freestyle relay at the 1962 European Aquatics Championships.
 The British relay team of which he was a member finished seventh in the same event at the 1964 Summer Olympics in Tokyo.

-At the 1962 British Empire and Commonwealth Games in Perth, Australia, he won three medals.
+Kendrew represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+He competed in the swimming events, winning three bronze medals.

 In the 2000s, he was still competing in the masters category.